 Acne Is Contagious.

-Fact: Acne is not contagious; you can't catch it from someone else.
-It's related to individual factors like genetics and hormones
+Fact: Acne is not contagious. it cannot passes from one person to another.
+Individual factors like genetics and hormones is related to have acne

 Toothpaste Clears Acne.